cosmos/sdk-tutorials/academy/4-my-own-chain/can-play.md

 The information to be returned is:

-* A boolean indicating whether the move is valid, called `Possible`.
+* A boolean for whether the move is valid, called `Possible`.
-* A text reason explaining why the move is not valid, called `Reason`.
+* A text which explains why the move is not valid, called `Reason`.

 As with other data structures, you can create the query message object with Ignite CLI: